needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/index.md

 ## AR interaction

-Note: AR interaction components are only available while using Unity 2019.3 or later and in a Project that also includes the [AR Foundation](https://docs.unity3d.com/Manual/com.unity.xr.arfoundation.html) package.
+Note: AR interaction components are only available in a Project that also includes the [AR Foundation](https://docs.unity3d.com/Manual/com.unity.xr.arfoundation.html) package.
 You can install the AR Foundation package via the [Package Manager](https://docs.unity3d.com/Manual/upm-ui-install.html).

 ### AR gestures